 Key messages

-Victoria's current policy for maintenance pharmacotherapy for opioid dependence has been revised.
+Victoria's current policy for maintenance pharmacotherapy for opioid dependence was updated and revised in 2016 .

-The Department of Health and Human Services has provided a number of additional resources to complement the revised policy.
+The Department of Health provided a number of additional resources to complement the revised policy.
 Pharmacotherapy providers are encouraged to use these resources when prescribing or dispensing to people on opioid replacement therapy.
 All are available from the Downloads section on this page.
-Four of these resources are also available in a number of community languages.
+Four of these resources are available in a number of community languages.

 Checklist for assessing appropriateness of take-away doses